 Do I Need Additional Treatments After VenaSeal?

-At Vein Clinic California, your veins will be treated by reputable, Harvard-trained, and board-certified vein specialists with advanced training in VenaSeal and other minimally invasive procedures.
+At California Vein Clinics, your veins will be treated by reputable, Harvard-trained, and board-certified vein specialists with advanced training in VenaSeal and other minimally invasive procedures.
 Furthermore, they’ll curate individualized treatment plans that ensure optimal results with no complications.

 If you have the signs or symptoms of vein disease, please schedule an appointment with our vein doctors and regain your confidence.